 Since it’s going to be a rather long trip and I’m in the progress of being more organized, I did quite a bit shopping to update my travel gears.
 Here are the main ones on the list:

 Twenty one years ago, I spent the equivalent of AU $140 on a travel suitcase in China to come to Australia.
 It was quite expensive for a suitcase in China back then and it didn’t even have the pull out handle.
-I still have it in the garage but never ever used it since then.
+I still have it in the garage but never ever used it again.
 Over the years, I’ve bought countless suitcases from different markets and they all turned out to be very bad quality.
 The worst would be the one I bought in Amsterdam.
 It was broken after one flight, didn’t even last half a trip.

 So this time, I was determined to go for a sleek hard case Samsonite in a very bright color.
 Think hot pink or bright yellow.
 With a bit of help, I brought home a navy blue expandable suitcase by local a brand, with due wheels, external pockets, unti-theft double zipper, build in security lock and 15 year warranty.
 Practicality won in the end!
 As a matter of fact, I’m really pleased with my purchase and looking forward to using it soon.